CCPCookies/resourcesPublic/doc/source/QuickStart/ExamplePatchCreationProcedure.rst

 This gives a patch which is created of many very small files which is not ideal for transfer over the internet.

-In order to solve this carbon-resources also provides a concept of bundling.
+In order to solve this resources also provides a concept of bundling.

 Bundling joins files together into chunks based on their final combined compressed size.

 .. code::

-    .\carbon-resources.exe create-bundle PatchOut\PatchResourceGroup.yaml --resource-source-path PatchOut\Patches --resource-source-type LOCAL_CDN --chunk-destination-type REMOTE_CDN
+    .\resources.exe create-bundle PatchOut\PatchResourceGroup.yaml --resource-source-path PatchOut\Patches --resource-source-type LOCAL_CDN --chunk-destination-type REMOTE_CDN

 Arguments: